barryosull/barryosull.com/contents/articles/2019-05-15-folder-structure.md

 /vendor
 ```

-This is the structure of our web app, as you can see it's a fairly standard Laravel app, the only thing that's different is the internals of the `app` folder structure.
+This is the structure of our web app, as you can see it's a fairly standard Laravel app, the only thing that's different is the internals of the "app" folder structure.

 Quick bit of background, we structure our codebases using a [Clean Architecture](https://barryosull.com/blog/cleaning-up-your-codebase-with-a-clean-architecture/)/[Onion Architecture](https://www.codeguru.com/csharp/csharp/cs_misc/designtechniques/understanding-onion-architecture.html).
 I won't go into too much detail but here's a quick overview: